-Any and all books, records, documents, information, data, papers, letters, Agreement Records: materials, and computerized or electronic storage data and media, whether written, printed, computerized, electronic or electrical, however collected or preserved which is or was produced, developed, maintained, completed, received or compiled by or at the direction of the SUBRECIPIENT or any subcontractor in carrying out the duties and obligations required by the terms of this Agreement, including, but not limited to, financial books and records, ledgers, drawings, maps, pamphlets, designs, electronic tapes, computer drives and diskettes or surveys.
+Any and all books, records, documents, information, data, papers, letters, materials, and computerized or electronic storage data and media, whether written, printed, computerized, electronic or electrical, however collected or preserved which is or was produced, developed, maintained, completed, received or compiled by or at the direction of the SUBRECIPIENT or any subcontractor in carrying out the duties and obligations required by the terms of this Agreement, including, but not limited to, financial books and records, ledgers, drawings, maps, pamphlets, designs, electronic tapes, computer drives and diskettes or surveys.

+CDBG Program:

 Community Development Block Grant Program.

+CDBG Requirements:

-CDBG Program: The requirements contained in 24 CFR Part 570, Rule 9I of the Florida CDBG Requirements: Administrative Code and the City of Pompano Beach, Florida.
+The requirements contained in 24 CFR Part 570, Rule 9I of the Florida

+Administrative Code and the City of Pompano Beach, Florida.

+Department:

 The City of Pompano Beach Office of Housing and Urban Improvement.

+Federal Award:

-Department: Any federal funds received by the SUBRECIPIENT from any source Federal Award: during the period of time in which the SUBRECIPIENT is performing the obligations set forth in this Agreement.
-A member of a low- or moderate-income family Low-and-Moderate
+Any federal funds received by the SUBRECIPIENT from any source during the period of time in which the SUBRECIPIENT is performing the obligations set forth in this Agreement.

+Low-and-Moderate